manuelpagliuca/pain-recognition-ml/README.md

-# Pain Recognition: dataset analysis and experimental validation
+# Pain Recognition: Dataset analysis and experimental validation
 ![Unity](https://img.shields.io/badge/build-passing-green)
 ![Unity](https://img.shields.io/badge/license-MIT-yellowgreen)
 ![Unity](https://img.shields.io/badge/language-Python-brightgreen)
 [![Ask Me Anything !](https://img.shields.io/badge/Ask%20me-anything-1abc9c.svg)](mailto:pagliuca.manuel@gmail.com)
 ## About the project
-This is an unified project for the courses Affective Computing and Natural Interaction at [PhuseLab](https://phuselab.di.unimi.it/), University of Milan, A.Y.
+This is a unified project for the courses Affective Computing and Natural Interaction at [PhuseLab](https://phuselab.di.unimi.it/), University of Milan, A.Y.
 2021/2022.

-The aim of this project is to test the accuracy of early and late fusion approaches on a multimodal dataset to classify the presence of pain in patients.
+The aim of this project is to test the accuracy of early and late fusion approaches on a multi-modal dataset to classify the presence of pain in patients.
 Participants were subjected to an external heat-pain stimulus through a physical device.

-Their facial expressions and biophysical signals were recorded through the use of cameras and the application of electrodes, then features were extracted.
+Their facial expressions and biophysical signals were recorded using cameras and the application of electrodes, then features were extracted.
 The descriptors came from two different modalities and will be combined by testing both fusion approaches.
 Finally, classifications and accuracy estimates were made, based on which it was possible to determine that early fusion is the most accurate approach for the dataset considered.
 * For more information about the project download the [report](Pain_Detection_Manuel_Pagliuca_AC_NI_2022.pdf).
 <p align="center">
     <img src="gifs/diagram.jpg"/>
 </p>
 Pain stimulation occurs in patients through electrostimulators applied to the wrists.
 When this experiment is performed different biopotential signals (GSR, EMG, ...) and facial expressions are recorded through (through a video camera).

-The analysis phase involves extracting feaures from the video signals, this through computer vision techniques.
+The analysis phase involves extracting features from the video signals through computer vision techniques.
 The features involved are Euclidean distances on particular facial landmarks and gradients on 5 regions of the face.

 Once the biopotential signals and video features are ready, fusion techniques are used to perform classification.
-- **Early fusion** involves fusing signals and video features a priori with respect to classification.
+- **Early fusion** involves fusing signals and video features a priori concerning classification.
 Then train the classifier on the combined inputs.
-- **Late fusion** involves training three classifiers (of the same type) on different inputs (ECG, GSR and video), then for each sample in the testing set its prediction is calculated with all three classifiers.
+- **Late fusion** involves training three classifiers (of the same type) on different inputs (ECG, GSR, and video), then for each sample in the testing set its prediction is calculated with all three classifiers.
 The majority prediction is considered; if that prediction coincides with the *ground truth*, then that prediction is considered correct.

 The classifier used in this project was *Support Vector Machines*.